bcbio/bcbio-nextgen/docs/contents/configuration.rst

 ==========================

 - ``svcaller`` -- List of structural variant callers to use. [lumpy, manta, cnvkit, seq2c, battenberg].
-LUMPY, Manta and DELLY require paired end reads.
+LUMPY and Manta require paired end reads.
 - ``svprioritize`` --  Produce a tab separated summary file of structural variants in regions of interest.
 This complements the full VCF files of structural variant calls to highlight changes in known genes.
 This can be